junxit/us-congress-bills-110/metadata.md

 - 2007-01-25 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2007-01-25 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2007-01-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 13.
+- 2007-01-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S1245; text as passed Senate: CR S1245)
+- 2007-01-26 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S1245; text as passed Senate: CR S1245)